-As I was writing Ancient Spirit Rising I began to realize that having a spiritual focus in life included social and environmental justice, and by not engaging in activism on behalf of oppressed peoples and the other-than-human world we are not reaching our full potential.
-In the rich environment of cultural pluralism that exists in Canada today, taking responsibility for our privilege and the history of Settler-Colonialism will go far in establishing mutual respect and peaceful co-existence between all peoples.
-By increasing our solidarity and allyship with Turtle Island First Nations (our “co-existence in co-resistance”) Ancient Spirit Rising offers diverse strategies for healing the historic divide between colonizer and colonized.
+As I was writing Ancient Spirit Rising I realized that having a spiritual focus in life includes both social and environmental justice, and if we do not engage in activism on behalf of oppressed peoples and the other-than-human world, we may fall short of our full potential.
+In the rich environment of cultural pluralism that exists in the Americas today, taking responsibility for our privilege and the history of Settler-Colonialism will go far in establishing mutual respect and peaceful co-existence between all peoples.
+To increase our solidarity and allyship with Turtle Island First Nations (our “co-existence in co-resistance”) Ancient Spirit Rising offers diverse strategies for healing the historic divide between colonizer and colonized.

-As we take on our cultural recovery project, there are a wide range of earth-connected spiritual traditions already in place that center on our European Old Ways.
-Although I advocate for specific ethnocultural paths such as Gaelic Traditionalism, Old Norse Traditions, Hellenic Polytheism, Religio Romana (ancient Rome) or Baltic/Romuva Spirituality (for example), the renaissance of reconstructionist paths such as Druidry, the Avalon Tradition, Neo-Paganism, Wicca and Matriarchal Studies is good news indeed, and contemporary nature-based spiritualities such as Animism and Ecomysticism hold elements of both ancient and modern practice.
+As we take on our cultural recovery project, there is a diversity of earth-connected spiritual traditions already in place that revive the European Old Ways.
+Although I advocate in Ancient Spirit Rising for specific ethnocultural paths such as Gaelic Traditionalism, Old Norse Traditions, Hellenic Polytheism, Religio Romana (ancient Rome), or Baltic/Romuva Spirituality (for example), the renaissance of other reconstructionist paths such as Druidry, the Avalon Tradition and Matriarchal Studies is good news indeed.
+Also, contemporary nature-based spiritualities such as Animism and Ecomysticism hold elements of both ancient and modern practice.

 Becoming part of a specific ancestral group can give us a firm foundation, and a place to turn for spiritual guidance, cultural values and familial connection.
 If we are able to seek out the details of our heritage, how honoring to our Ancestors to re-create our traditions, to the best of our ability!